Top Product Liability Lawyers

 Government regulations require companies and manufacturers to make products safe, guard against foreseeable hazards, and warn consumers about potential hazards in the product itself that cannot be made safe.
-Laws surrounding the sale and distribution of unsafe products can vary by state and defective product cases are known to be complex as a number of parties can be held responsible for the negligence.
+Laws surrounding the sale and distribution of unsafe products can vary by state and defective product cases are known to be complex as a number of parties may be held responsible.
 Finding an attorney who is experienced in product liability law is important to your case.

 What Damages can be Recovered from a Product Liability Lawsuit?

 Injuries caused by defective products can be severe and the resulting medical costs can be overwhelming.
-The company or manufacturer who is at fault for a defective product is financially responsible for all of the damages caused by the incident.
+The company or manufacturer at fault for a defective product is financially responsible for the damages caused by the incident.
 If negligence caused personal injury, the potential damages include:

 - Pain and suffering